Just a few years ago the word “ultrabook” had not been even invented. Today, ultrabooks are the types of laptops we all want to have.

 Now, most ultrabook manufacturers advertise between 6 to 12 hours of life for their devices.
 However, while performing daily tasks (browsing, watching some movies, listening to some music, chatting with friends, editing texts and maybe photos), most ultrabooks will barely stretch to 5 hours of life.
 There are some capable of 6+ hours, but also quite many that will die after less than 4 hours of use.
 See this other post for more details.

-With Haswell though, projected battery life has gotten a big boost and there are now quite a few devices that can actually offer 6+ hours of daily use, and even some that can go past 8 hours.
+With Haswell and Broadwell though, projected battery life has gotten a big boost and there are now quite a few devices that can actually offer 6+ hours of daily use, and even some that can go past 8 hours.
 You’ll find more about those in this post.

 There are other things worth mentioning when talking about ultrabooks: